JoseABD/tensorflow-ml-project/README.md

 Before starting the exercises, the following requirements are necessary:

--Have Python installed
+- Have Python installed
--Have the following libraries installed:
+- Have the following libraries installed:
-  -TensorFlow
+  - TensorFlow
-  -Panda
+  - Panda
-  -scikit-learn
+  - scikit-learn

   # How to install TensorFlow